JCR64/IW4X-Playlist-Generator/README.md

 The batch file should be pretty self-explanatory when you open and edit it but here are further instructions:

-1. Download [playlist_generator.bat](playlist_generator.bat) and put it in the same folder as your `server.cfg`
+1. Download [playlist_generator.bat](playlist_generator.bat) and put it in the same folder as the server configuration file you want to generate a playlist for.
+The default name it will look for is `server.cfg` which can be changed at the beginning of the script here:

-2. Edit the batch file (with Notepad or anything) to your liking with the modes and maps you want

-4. Check the line number in your `server.cfg` where you want to append your generated playlist

-e.g. your `server.cfg` will look something like this:

 ```
-Line 1 ...
-Line 2 ...
-...
-Line 521 set sv_maprotation "" // keep sv_maprotation empty as we will use the generated playlist instead
+set "serverConfigFile=server.cfg"
 ```

-so you want to add the playlist after Line 521 so in `playlist_generator.bat` you would be editing this line, replacing the number if necessary:
+2. Set the maps and modes you want it to generate here:
 ```
-if !lineCount! leq 521 (
+set modes=
+set maps=
+set exclude=
+set include=
 ```

-4. Schedule for `playlist_generator.bat` to be run daily.
-Assuming your server restarts daily, each day the playlist should stay the same but in a different order.

-## Backups

-Although this script is not fully tested and should not cause any problems, please ensure you keep backups of important files before using it.
-It should only modify `server.cfg`, and the first part of the script creates a backup `server_backup.cfg` that you can revert to if there are any issues.

-It also creates a folder `previous_playlists` and keeps a copy of the playlist rotations it creates, one per day.
+3. If you have multiple server configuration files, make a copy of the batch file for each one and follow steps 1 and 2 again.

+4. Run the batch file when required.
+I recommend scheduling it once per day with a server restart.

 ## Example
 ```
 set modes=war dm dom
 set maps=mp_nuked mp_boneyard mp_carentan mp_shipment_long
 ```
 Make sure to leave a space in between each map or mode and that it's spelled correctly.
 It will generate every possible combination out of what you have selected.

-If there are specific combinations you know you want removed then you can set that in the next part:
+If there are specific combinations that will be generated that you know you want removed then you can set that in the next part:
 ```
 set exclude=dom_mp_nuked dom_mp_shipment_long
 ```

-If there are specific combinations you want to include you can use the next part:
+If there are specific combinations that you would like to include outside of what is generated you can set that in the next part:
 ```
 set include=sd_mp_crash
 ```
 Make sure to include a `_` between the mode and map for exclude and include.

 The output of this example will be:
 ```
 addGametype war
 addMap mp_nuked